-- appropriate entity within two years of appointment.
-Other professional certifications, such as certified fraud examiner [and certified information systems auditor] are recommended. - (D) Prior to submission of the final three candidates to the City Council, the three City Auditor candidates shall be fingerprinted and shall provide two fingerprint cards or the equivalent electronic fingerprints to the Committee to obtain the candidate's Federal Bureau of Investigation record.
-Records and related information shall be privileged and shall not be disclosed to anyone other than Committee members.
-The [city] [City] shall pay for the cost of obtaining the Federal Bureau of Investigation records. - (E) The City Auditor may be removed from office [for cause] only upon an affirmative vote of two-thirds (2/3) of the members of the Committee, or upon the City Council's decision to not reconfirm the City Auditor pursuant to subsection (A)(2) of this section.
-Within five days of removal of the [Director] [City Auditor] the Committee shall report the reasons for that removal to the Mayor and the [City] Council. - [(F) If the City Auditor position is vacated, the City Auditor's first assistant shall serve as Acting City Auditor during the vacancy.]
+30 (D) Prior to submission of the final three candidates to the City Council, 31 the three City Auditor candidates shall be fingerprinted and shall provide two 32 fingerprint cards or the equivalent electronic fingerprints to the Committee to 33 obtain the candidate's Federal Bureau of Investigation record.
+Records and

+1 related information shall be privileged and shall not be disclosed to anyone 2 other than Committee members.
+The [city] [City] shall pay for the cost of 3 obtaining the Federal Bureau of Investigation records.

+4 (E) The City Auditor may be removed from office [for cause only] upon an affirmative vote of two-thirds (2/3) of the members of the Committee, [or] 5 6 upon [an affirmative vote of two-thirds (2/3) of the members of the City 7 Council, or upon] the City Council's decision to not reconfirm the City Auditor 8 pursuant to subsection (A)(2) of this section.
+[For purposes of this Section, 9 cause may include, but is not limited to, conduct that is inconsistent with obligations under this ordinance, or otherwise inconsistent with 10 11 responsibilities to the Committee.]
+Within five days of removal of the [Director] 12 [City Auditor] the Committee shall report the reasons for that removal to the 13 Mayor and the [City] Council.

+14 [(F) If the City Auditor position is vacated, the City Auditor's first

+15 assistant shall serve as Acting City Auditor during the vacancy.]

-§ 2-10-7 CITY AUDITOR'S DUTIES; RESPONSIBILITIES; AUTHORITY;
+16 § 2-10-7 CITY AUDITOR'S DUTIES; RESPONSIBILITIES; AUTHORITY; 17